MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 ## Implementation

-Each L3 routine has a single job ID that can be queried the same way L1 jobs are queried.
-A single result is a single histogram.
+Integrated quantum programs on Azure Quantum are managed (that is,submitted, queried, or cancelled) just as a regular batch job is.
+Each job has a single job ID and the result is a single histogram.
-Jobs are submitted and cancelled (and managed?) just like L1 jobs.

 ### IQ\#